Engelberg/data.union-find/README.md

   (connected? [uf key1 key2] "Are key1 and key2 in the same connected component?
 Returns true if connected, false if not, or nil if key is not present")
   (component [uf k] "Returns component containing key k, or nil if k is not present"))
 ```

+## Examples

+See the examples directory for a solution to the Project Euler problem.

 ## License